Boot-Team-7/project_1_materials/README.md

-### **Second Recommendation**: Paul would prefer to stay in GA, since his friends and family live there.
-While Georgia's rent prices did increase YoY, they did so at a slower pace than many of the other states.
-Georgia is also not in the list of the 5 most expensive states.
-Based on all of these factors, we recommend Paul stays in Georgia.
+### **Second Recommendation**: After following up with Paul and enlightening him about Georgia's rent prices not being in the top 5 states.
+We suggested that he stay in Georgia.
+He took our recommendation and decided to stay close to his family and friends in GA.